 Step 1: Clean the surface

 Clean the area with a sponge, mild detergent, and water before you make repairs.
-On the wall’s surface, dirt, grime, and dust can build up, affecting paint adhesion when you begin touching it up.
+On the wall’s surface, dirt, grime, and dust can build up, affecting pigment adhesion when you begin touching it up.
 Wipe the work area lightly with the soapy sponge and dry it with a clean towel before proceeding.

 Step 2: Make repairs